Moving your Funds and inheritance from South Africa to New Zealand using Currency Partners

 At Currency Partners, they not only facilitate your currency transfers at optimum exchange rates so you can save money, but their expert Client Services team will handle the required exchange control obligations and Reserve Bank approval applications to remit funds for Non-Resident individuals from SA.

-If you’re working abroad and need to make regular or ad hoc international payments or transfers, you can benefit from their preferential pricing and the highly competitive exchange rates offered by their Private Client FX solution.
+If you’re working abroad and need to make regular or ad hoc international payments or transfers, you can benefit from their preferential pricing and the highly competitive exchange rates offered by their Private Client solution.

 If you would like to be referred to one email me on info@lekkerlifenewzealand.co.nz